 Using current dollar IO data, Capeluck (2015b) concluded that accounting for changes in the structure of final demand marginally improved the ability of the model to explain manufacturing's declining employment share.
 The absolute prediction error shrank from 1.97 percentage points to 1.72 percentage points (Table 12).
 However, Capeluck notes that the predictive power of the model is worse for seven out of the eleven industries, so it is not clear that the approach to estimating how final demand changed through time improves the performance of the model.
-When we consider the sizes of the errors by looking at the mean absolute error is 2.50 per cent, 0.40 per cent higher than in the vanilla model.
+When we consider the sizes of the errors by looking at the mean absolute error, we find that the model with time varying demand is quite a bit less reliable.
+The mean absolute error is 2.50 per cent, 0.40 per cent higher than in the vanilla model.
 This is about as bad as simply predicting that the employment shares remained at their 1976 levels.